rodeoflagellum/rodeoflagellum.github.io/_drafts/site.md

 - List: A static or ongoing collection of entities
 - Log: A static or ongoing collection of my engagement with something

+_Confidence_: This refers to my estimate, on a scale of 1 to 10, of the accuracy of what I've written in my post.

 _Extent_: A rough estimate of the amount of time I spent doing or thinking about something.
 The _Extent_ label at the top of the page is usually an aggregate of the different extent measures throughout the post.
 For example, if in my post I reviewed 5 research articles and then thought and wrote about each of them for some amount of time, I would take the average "extent of my thinking/writing" across the 5 articles to get the final extent label at the top of the post.
 Note that "Extent" applies both to searching for something and to reading and thinking about something. .

 Let IQRTWE mean: Internet querying and/or reading/thinking and/or writing/editing